scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 .. table:: :label:`acc`
    Hyperopt-sklearn scores relative to selections from literature on the three data sets used in our experiments.
    On MNIST, hyperopt-sklearn is one of the best-scoring methods that does not use image-specific domain knowledge (these scores and others may be found at http://yann.lecun.com/exdb/mnist/).
    On 20 Newsgroups, hyperopt-sklearn is competitive with similar approaches from the literature (scores taken from [Gua09]_ ).
    On Convex Shapes, hyperopt-sklearn outperforms previous automatic algorithm configuration approaches [Egg13]_ and manual tuning [Lar07]_ .
+   In the 20 Newsgroups dataset, the score reported for hyperopt-sklearn is the weighted-average F1 score provided by sklearn.
+   The other approaches shown here use the macro-average F1 score.

    +-----------------------------------+----------------------------------+---------------------------------+
    | MNIST                             | 20 Newsgroups                    | 20 Newsgroups                   |